bcgov/digital_marketplace/README.md

 Then, visit the URL logged to your terminal to view the now locally-running web application.

 You can stop the local PostgreSQL container server by running `docker-compose down`.
 If you wish to completely wipe the container database, including all the data added by the migrations, run `docker volume rm digital_marketplace_dm-vol`.

+#### Containerized

+##### Dependencies

+Ensure the following have been installed on your local machine:

+- Docker
+- Docker Compose
+- VS Code Docker extension

+To start the local development environment for the first time, run `docker-compose up` (this builds the containers, starts the database, runs the migrations, and starts the front- and back-ends in watch mode).

+The app will be available at localhost:3000 once you've seen the following among the terminal output:

+- `app_1 | Batch 1 run: 49 migrations`
+- `app_1 | [back-end] server started port="3000" host="0.0.0.0"`
+- `app_1 | Running "watch:frontEndStatic" (watch) task` (this is usually the last one to complete, so once you see it, you should be good to go)

+To start working within the development environment, open the VS Code Docker extension.

+To access the containerized app:

+- Right-click on `dm_app_image` and click "Attach Visual Studio Code."
+A new VS Code window will open and from here you can edit the files and run commands in the terminal.
+(If VS Code doesn't take you directly to the app files, find them at `/usr/app`.)
+- Note: There's a bit of a delay in between making a change and seeing it at localhost.
+Front-end changes require a refresh.
+If you ever make a change and it doesn't show up, confirm you made the change within the container, not on your local machine.

+To access the containerized database:

+- Right-click on `postgres:10` and click "Attach Shell."
+Once the shell opens, run `psql -U digitalmarketplace digitalmarketplace` to get into the database

+To shut down the environment, `Cmd/Ctrl + C`.

+To restart the environment after you've created it for the first time:
+- If you've made a change to the Dockerfile, you must run `docker-compose up --build` to rebuild the containers to incorporate the changes.
+- If you haven't changed the Dockerfile, you can continue to use `docker-compose up`.

 ### NPM Scripts